 This is your chance to find out about employment opportunities, develop your skills and network with industry professionals.
 Our range of career management, personal development and employer events are a great opportunity to discover what’s open to you upon graduation – just sign up to the events to take part.

 Using the Careers and Employability Centre

 Postgraduate students in the Business School are very welcome to use the services provided by the Careers and Employability Centre such as online vacancy listings, employer presentations and fairs and accessing online careers information.
 You can use the Careers in Business team for individual appointments, CV checking, mock interviews and other job search-related activities.

-The suite of MSc Marketing programmes have been approved and accredited by The Chartered Institute of Marketing (CIM) and count towards fifty percent of the CIM Professional Diploma in Marketing.
+The suite of MSc Marketing programmes have been accredited by The Chartered Institute of Marketing (CIM).